tensorflow/tensorflow/tensorflow/contrib/distribute/README.md

 the model's layers on each device.
 We then use all-reduce to combine gradients across the devices before applying them to the variables to keep them in sync.
 * [`CollectiveAllReduceStrategy`](https://www.tensorflow.org/versions/master/api_docs/python/tf/contrib/distribute/CollectiveAllReduceStrategy):
-This is a version of `MirroredStrategy` for multi-working training.
+This is a version of `MirroredStrategy` for multi-worker training.
 It uses a collective op to do all-reduce.
 This supports between-graph communication and synchronization, and delegates the specifics of the all-reduce implementation to the runtime (as opposed to encoding it in the graph).
 This allows it to perform